AVDataStudio/ecommerce-sales-analysis/README.md

 - Profit Margin by category(Bar chart) : The Overall Profit margin(17.5%) and the category-wise Profit margin values range between 17.1% to 17.8%.
 This indicates that profitability is fairly consistent across all product categories, suggesting a balanced pricing and cost structure for the items sold.
 - Correlation Matrix(heatmap) : Sales and Profit showed strong positive correlation with 0.83.
 This indiactes, higher sales lead to higher profits.
 Moderate correlation of 0.66 was identified between Sales and Quantity and a 0.56 correlation between profit and quantity.
 - Scatter Plot Analysis :
-    1.There are almost no points where high sales have very low profit compared to the rest of the dataset.Hence is called a positive correlation.
+    1. There are almost no points where high sales have very low profit compared to the rest of the dataset.Hence is called a positive correlation.
-    2.All points appear above the horizontal axis where Profit = 0.
+    2. All points appear above the horizontal axis where Profit = 0.
 Hence, There are no loss-making transactions in this dataset.
-    3.The vertical spread of points(**Heteroscedasticity**__) shows the range of profit for the same sales value.Higher value transactions show greater profit variability.
+    3. The vertical spread of points(**Heteroscedasticity**__) shows the range of profit for the same sales value.Higher value transactions show greater profit variability.
-    4.Since many points cluster in one region of the chart, it indicates:The majority of transactions fall within a moderate sales range.
+    4. Since many points cluster in one region of the chart, it indicates:The majority of transactions fall within a moderate sales range.
 - Regression Line:
     1. The straight line suggests the relationship between sales and profit is approximately proportional.
+- Distirbution analysis of Sales(Histogran) : Most transactions are small or moderate in value.
+- Outlier Detection (Box Plot): The profit distribution showed a strong right skew, with the majority of transactions generating moderate profit between approximately $200 and $700.
+The median profit is around $400, indicating a typical profit level for most transactions.
+However, several high-profit outliers exist, reaching up to nearly $3000, suggesting that certain transactions generate significantly higher profits than the majority.
+- Pairplot: The pairplot revealed important relationships between sales, profit, and quantity.
+Both sales and profit distributions are right-skewed, indicating that most transactions involve lower values while a few large transactions contribute significantly to total revenue.
+The scatter plots show a strong positive relationship between sales and profit, suggesting that higher revenue transactions tend to generate higher profits.
+Additionally, quantity demonstrates a positive relationship with both sales and profit, indicating that larger order sizes lead to higher transaction values and profitability.

+# Summary
+The analysis shows that the dataset maintains a consistent profit margin (~17.5%) across all product categories, indicating balanced pricing and cost structures.
+A strong positive correlation between sales and profit (0.83) suggests that increasing sales directly improves profitability.
+Moderate correlations between sales, profit, and quantity indicate that larger order sizes contribute to higher revenue and profit.
+Most transactions are small to moderate in value, while a few high-value transactions generate significantly higher profits.
+Overall, the results suggest that business performance is primarily driven by higher sales volume and larger transactions while maintaining stable profit margins.